robertpateii/jQuery-Timelinr-app/README.md

 Todo:
 * Validate/escape the form submissions on the server side to prevent admins from injecting code on the homepage.
 * Add more OAuth sources.
+* Migrate off of the jade template engine to something more html focused such as ejs